troyth/age-of-the-architect/README.md

 White's *Star.Ships: A Prehistory of the Spirits* allows us to speculate on the pre-history of Wigley's Derridean insights by recontextualizing the origins of architecture with new perspectives on the history of psychedelics, shamanism, star lore, the occult, and other esoteric knowledge, particularly magic.
 Ethereum's smart contracts allow us to make and deploy active forms into the world.

 ### Deliverables
 *Note: there were two options for deliverables.
-The class unanimously decided on the following.*
+The class unanimously decided on the following...*

 #### Cryptocurrency ICO
 We will build and launch a project that interacts with the Ethereum blockchain, possibly through an Initial Coin Offering (ICO).
 Each student will contribute to various aspects of the project, including: developing the concept, writing the whitepaper, writing the smart contract for the ICO, branding and graphics, building the website, and community management and hype.